ludekin3/Gamegirl/README.md

 * Fixed backlight function
 * Button placement and labeling to reflect standard Nintendo layout
 * MCP23S17 GPIO Expander replaced Charlieplexed buttons
+* Labeled most
-* Ability to add common inexpensive WiFi adpater directly to the board
+* Ability to add common inexpensive WiFi adpater directly to the board (depreciated due to Zero W)
 * Replaced battery charger and 5v booster ICs with a 3-in-1 IC, ETA9740
 ** Rpi Zero will run directly from battery (Rpi stability has been tested down to 3.0V) ** Increased charging current from 500mA to 2A or 3A